Landing Point · MX Mexico

 | #1015313 own probe | Sevastopol UA | 1 | 198.2 ms |

-Manzanillo is a Pacific coast city in the Mexican state of Colima, home to one of Mexico's major commercial ports.
-As a submarine cable landing point, Manzanillo connects to the domestic submarine cable network via a single cable system linking it to other points along Mexico's Pacific coastline.
-That cable, the Lazaro Cardenas-Manzanillo Santiago Submarine Cable System, connects exclusively to other Mexican locations, making Manzanillo a node within a national rather than intercontinental submarine cable corridor.
+Manzanillo is a Pacific coast city in the Mexican state of Colima, known for hosting one of Mexico's most active commercial ports.
+As a submarine cable landing point, Manzanillo connects to the national undersea cable network through one system: the Lazaro Cardenas-Manzanillo Santiago Submarine Cable System (LCMSSCS).
+This cable links Manzanillo to other points along Mexico's Pacific coastline, forming a domestic corridor rather than an international or intercontinental route.

 View actual submarine cable routing from Manzanillo, Mexico - with backbone nodes, distance calculations, and latency estimates